DerYeger/apollo-frontend/README.md

   </a>
 </p>

-> A web application for first-order model checking in graph structures
+> A web application for first-order model checking in graph structures.

+This project and the accompanying bachelor's thesis were inspired by the research group *Theoretical Computer Science / Formal Methods* by the University of Kassel.
+The parsing and validation logic of the backend is built upon a Java desktop application by Arno Ehle and Benedikt Hruschka.

-> NOTE: This project was previously known as **gramoFO**
+> Note: This project is also known as **gramoFO**.

 ## Features